charliethebrown12/startup/README.md

 ### HTML Deliverable

-For this deliverable I built out the structure of my application using HTML.
+For this deliverable I used HTML to build up my structure for my web application.

 - **HTML pages** - Three HTML pages that start with the Login page and then links to the Charles and Ryan Server pages.
 - **Links** - The Login page links to the two other server pages to differentiate between the two servers that media requests will exist for.